Dalkon Shield: Marketing

-At the time of its introduction, the Dalkon Shield was promoted as a safer alternative compared to birth control pills, which at the time were the subject of many safety concerns.
+The Dalkon Shield was promoted as a safer alternative compared to birth control pills, which at the time were the subject of many safety concerns.
 Dr. Davis himself was a participant in the 1970 Nelson hearings, which were congressional hearings led by Senator Gaylord Nelson regarding the safety of oral contraceptives.
-He asserted that oral contraceptives with high doses of hormones were dangerous and that the efficacy of the pill was "greatly overrated."
+He asserted that oral contraceptives with high doses of hormones were dangerous and that the efficacy of the pill was "greatly overrated".